fmoessbauer/drace/CONTRIBUTING.md

 If possible, try to run DynamoRIO + DRace + <App> in Windbg and provide callstacks.

+### Code Contributions

+Since version 1.0.4 we follow the [Conventional Changelog](https://www.conventionalcommits.org/en/) strategy.
+Please write your commit message according to this standard.

 ## Doxygen Style

 We use the